We are currently seeing a flea and tick outbreak as we go into milder cooler weather.

 They can also transmit a tapeworm that infects cats and dogs.

-Book a free flea check with the surgery to discuss what is the most effective treatment for your pets
+Book a free flea and tick check with the surgery to discuss what is the most effective treatment for your pets

 Some animals can be allergic to fleas and have Flea Allergic Dermatitis (FAD), which can result in very severe skin reactions, even from a single bite.

 Heavy infestations can also result in anaemia through blood loss, this is a major concern in small puppies and kittens but can also occur in adult animals if left untreated.